Stefan79-afk/Hill-Climbing-Romania-Map-Problem-/README.md

 # Hill-Climbing-Romania-Map-Problem-
-A hill climbing-based for solving the Romania Map Problem
+A hill climbing-based algorithm for solving the Romania Map Problem